 The use of varied, strong, and compliant passwords should be mandatory.
 A staggering 4 out of 5 company security breaches are due to poor passwords.
 Changing them regularly and setting high standards for password naming conventions is critical.
 Companies often blacklist common password choices, but there is a balance between maintaining productivity and best practices for security.
 Passwords should be long (to help mitigate against brute force attacks), strong (containing a mix of letters, numbers, and symbols), avoid any personal information (15% of the people commonly use a pets’ name as a password), and should be changed frequently (at least every 3-months).
 Personal accounts are far more open to compromise, but 53% of users admit that they reuse the same password for personal and work accounts meaning unique passwords are critical for the workplace.
 Most people think they are far better at online security than they are.

 You may wish to consider a single sign-on system or password synchronization as an alternative to multiple passwords, and limit access of individuals only to the data they need to do their jobs using a suitable database security tool – it’s possible to grant different levels of permissions to users, with assisted permissions detection for ease of implementation, based on the level of visibility each user needs.
 Using an authorization and authentication policy – making the most of best practices and historical information to recognize which user accounts and business applications should have access to sensitive data.
-Adopting a “zero trust” policy (a phrase coined by Gartner in 2010) is an ongoing policy of “never trust, always verify” with a mission to secure all users and all devices, anywhere, anytime.
+Adopting a “zero trust” policy is an ongoing policy of “never trust, always verify” with a mission to secure all users and all devices, anywhere, anytime.

 Zero Trust means strict verification systems like multi-factor authentication and contextual access, but having the likes of a friction-light MFA (or other recognized standards) in place across the enterprise soon becomes part of the daily staff routine and is generally seen as a common, valuable, and necessary practice.

 Find time to address the important things